Essential Quality is 2-1 morning line favorite for Belmont - WHIZ News

 Preakness winner Rombauer and Essential Quality headline a field of eight horses for the third jewel of the Triple Crown.
-Baffert has no horses running at Belmont because the New York Racing Association suspended him following Medina Spirit’s positive drug test for a corticosteroid at the Derby.
+Baffert has no horses running at Belmont Park because the New York Racing Association suspended him in light of Medina Spirit’s positive drug test for a corticosteroid at the Derby.

 Rombauer is the 3-1 second choice on the morning line.
 Jockey Flavien Prat left Rombauer despite winning the Preakness to honor a commitment to ride Hot Rod Charlie, who is the 7-2 third choice from the No. 4 position.